system-ui/theme-ui/packages/theme-ui/README.md

 npm install theme-ui @emotion/react
 ```

-_If you don't need color modes, components and MDX support, you can install
+_If you don't need color modes, components, or MDX support, you can install
 [**@theme-ui/core**](https://github.com/system-ui/theme-ui/tree/develop/packages/core)_.

 Any styles in your app can reference values from the global `theme` object.
 To